offbynull/learn/Math/input/input.md

     total_parts = <empty>
     for (item in index) {
       if (total_parts == <empty>) {
-        total_parts.push(●●●●●●●●●●) // the number of dots here should be 1 more than the value of the largest symbol } else {
+        total_parts.push(●●●●●●●●●●) // the number of dots here should be 1 more than the value of the largest digit } else {
         new_total_parts = <empty>
-        for (inner_item in ●●●●●●●●●●) {  // the number of dots here should be 1 more than the value of the largest symbol new_total_parts.push(total_parts)
+        for (inner_item in ●●●●●●●●●●) {  // the number of dots here should be 1 more than the value of the largest digit new_total_parts.push(total_parts)
         }
         total_parts = new_total_parts